PanAvest/kds-pwa/README.md

 Production-ready scaffold with PWA (next-pwa), push notifications (FCM), Supabase auth/DB, and Paystack stubs.
 See the chat message for the full quickstart and deployment steps.

+Note: On iOS, the Capacitor shell is an access-only companion; purchases happen on web/Android or other platforms outside the iOS app.

 KDS Learning – Privacy Policy (English – U.K.)
 Effective Date: 27 November 2025
 KDS Learning (“we”, “our”, “us”) is operated by PanAvest International & Partners.